roomylot60/Obsidian/Obsidian/Paper/Attention Is All You Need.md

 The goal of reducing sequential computations
-CNN base models compute hidden representations in parallel for all input and output positions Learning dependencies between distant positions
+CNN base models compute hidden representations in parallel for all input and output positions Learning dependencies between distant positions is difficult cause of the numerous operations

 ---
 ## 3. Model Architecture